OCR-D/spec/workflow-format.md

 If a line ends with "\" (*backslash*, `\x5c`), backslash and newline are removed and the next line, without leading whitespace, is appended.
-This is repeated while the joined ends with a backslash.
+This is repeated as long as the next line ends with a backslash.

 ### Variable Assignments